plone/Products.CMFPlone/README.txt

     where the default implementation needs the current locale to be present as part of the REQUEST, which is not the case in a Zope2 environment so far.

-    The form is also the place to specifiy custom widgets for some properties.
+    The form is also the place to specify custom widgets for some properties.
     There are some custom widgets available in the widgets.py module in this package.